Connect with us

 on

-Tanner Mordecai, Starting Quarterback for Wisconsin Football
+Tanner Mordecai, Starting Quarterback for Wisconsin Badgers Football

 Madison, Wis. – Spring practice is officially in the rearview mirror, and the new era of Wisconsin football is well underway.